ChainSafe/chainbridge-core/README.md

    evm-cli admin withdraw [flags]

 Flags:
       --amount string         Token amount to withdraw, use only if ERC20 token is withdrawn.
 If both amount and token-id are set an error will occur
-      --token-id string    Token ID to withdraw, use only if ERC721 token is withdrawn.
+      --token string          Token ID to withdraw, use only if ERC721 token is withdrawn.
 If both amount and token-id are set an error will occur
       --bridge string         Bridge contract address
       --decimals uint         ERC20 token decimals
       --handler string        Handler contract address -h, --help                  help for withdraw
       --recipient string      Address to withdraw to
-      --token string       ERC20 or ERC721 token contract address
+      --token-contract string ERC20 or ERC721 token contract address
 ```

 &nbsp;